-Dependent on the development this may include features such as bay windows, chimney stacks, ornamentation on roof tiles and a mix of materials on elevations.
-Window frames should normally be timber. - 20.
-Alterations, extensions and conversions are required to respect the architectural integrity, character and scale of the original building and demonstrate a strong sense of unity.
+- 1. Alterations, extensions and conversions are required to respect the architectural integrity, character and scale of the original building and demonstrate a strong sense of unity.
 Decorative details should reflect those on the original building.
 The materials, roof style and pitch of an extension should normally reflect the original roof.
 Porches and porch hoods should normally be of an appropriate scale and not dominate the original building.
-Openings should be in proportion to existing openings and sensitively located. - 21.
+Openings should be in proportion to existing openings and sensitively located. - 2.
 Conservatories should respect the style of the original building and not dominate it.
-Timber or steel are considered to be most appropriate for conservatory frames.
+Timber or metal are considered to be most appropriate for conservatory frames. - 3.
+Sheds, garages and other outbuildings should not compete, in terms of scale, decoration and design with the main building.
+Materials should complement the original building.